Differential Privacy as a Causal Property: Introduction

-Now, let us consider what differential privacy provides for this example.
-Intuitively, in the words of Kasiviswanathan and Smith~\cite[p.~2]{kasiviswanathan14jpc}, differential privacy ensures that \begin{quote} changing a single individual’s data in the database leads to a small change in the distribution on outputs. \end{quote} This intuitive consequence of differential privacy does not make explicit the notion of \emph{change} intended.
+\end{flushright} This intuitive consequence of \DP{}, denoted as ``$(*)$'', does not make explicit the notion of \emph{change} intended.
 It implicitly compares the distribution over the output, a random variable $O$, in two hypothetical worlds, the pre- and post-change worlds.
 If we focus on the individual Ada and let $D_1$ be a random variable representing her data point as it changes values from $d_1$ to $d'_1$, then the comparison is between $\Fr[O{=}o\ \text{when}\ D_1{=}d_1]$ and $\Fr[O{=}o\ \text{when}\ D_1{=}d_1']$.
-The part of this characterization of differential privacy that is informal is the notion of \emph{when}, which would make the notion of \emph{change} precise.
+The part of this characterization of \DP{} that is informal is the notion of \emph{when}, which leaves the notion of \emph{change} imprecise.
+Our paper contrasts various interpretations of \emph{change} and \emph{when}.

-This paper contrasts various interpretations of changing inputs and \emph{when}.
-The interpretation that is actually in line with differential privacy is that of an \emph{intervention} in a causal model.
-This interpretation models artificially altering inputs, as in a randomized experiment.
-In the above example, $\epsilon$-differential privacy for Ada guarantees that the causal effects, direct (Arrow~(2)) and indirect (the dashed arrow) along the arrows labeled with $\epsilon$ will be small.
-That is, intervening to artificially set Ada's data point $D_1$ to a new value $d_1'$ will have only a small effect on the output $O$ of the model and any downstream consequences.
-Further, this guarantee holds for any value for Ada's data point, so any choices made by Ada along Arrow~(1), including potentially redacting her information or misreporting about it has little effect on the output and the consequences.

-The same cannot be said for changing Ada's status, a second possible interpretation of \emph{change} and \emph{when}.
-Changing her status changes not just her data point, but also Byron's status and data point.
-Thus, that change could result in a change of up to $2\epsilon$ to the output.
-More generally, changing her status might affect everyone's statuses, possibly resulting in a change of $n*\epsilon$, where $n$ is the number of data points.

-Finally, we can consider \emph{conditioning} upon two different values for the changed data point.
-This interpretation implies an approximation of statistical independence between an individual's data point and the output: $\Fr[O{=}o \given D_1{=}d_1] = \Fr[O{=}o \given D_1{=}d'_1]$.
-An equivalent view of statistical independence is to compare probabilities over a data point with or without knowing the output, that is, comparing $\Fr[D_1{=}d_1\given O{=}o]$ and $\Fr[D_1{=}d_1]$.
-If the two are close, then observing the output reveals little about an individual's data point, explaining this interpretations appeal.
+The most obvious interpretation is that of \emph{conditioning} upon two different values for the changed status.
+This interpretation implies an approximation of statistical independence between an individual's data point and the output: $\Fr[O{=}o \given D_1{=}d_1] \approx \Fr[O{=}o \given D_1{=}d'_1]$.
+Presuming the data points are truthful, such an approximate independence implies (up to a factor) an approximate independence that compares probabilities over a status with or without knowing the output, that is, $\Fr[R_1{=}r_1\given O{=}o] \approx \Fr[R_1{=}r_1]$.
+In this case, observing the output reveals little about an individual's status, explaining this interpretation's appeal.